On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Introduction

-Various so-called operators for Edge AI model inference have recently been proposed, most of them treating the model to be deployed as black-box to address the above challenges faced by monolithic mobile, edge, and cloud deployments.
-Zhou et al.~\cite{zhou2019edge} provide a detailed survey on 7 major families of deployment operators.
-Among the 3 model optimization operator families, Model Compression covers a wide range of operators like Weight pruning, Knowledge Distillation, and Quantization to reduce computation and storage; Model Partition provides computational offloading across the tiers and latency/energy-oriented optimization; and Model Early-Exit performs partial DL model inference at early exit points, basically trading off accuracy for speed.
-Among the other families, Edge Caching focuses on reusing the previous results of the same inference task for faster response, Input filtering is based on detecting differences between inputs, avoiding redundant computation, Multi-Tenancy supports scheduling multiple DL-based tasks in a resource-efficient manner, and Model Selection uses Input-oriented, accuracy-aware optimization.
+Various operators for Edge AI model inference are proposed to address the above challenges faced by monolithic Mobile, Edge, and Cloud deployments.
+Zhou et al.~\cite{zhou2019edge} provide a detailed survey on seven major families of deployment operators.
+Among the three model optimization operator families, Model Compression includes operators like Weight Pruning, Knowledge Distillation, and Quantization to reduce computation and storage; Model Partition provides computational offloading across the tiers and latency/energy-oriented optimization; and Model Early-Exit performs partial DL model inference at Early Exit points, trading accuracy for speed.
+Among the other families, Edge Caching focuses on reusing previous results of the same inference task for faster response, Input Filtering detects differences between inputs to avoid redundant computation, Multi-Tenancy supports scheduling multiple DL-based tasks in a resource-efficient manner, and Model Selection uses Input-oriented, accuracy-aware optimization.

-Right now, MLOps engineers continuously experiment with different combinations of operators to find an optimal balance in latency and model prediction performance.
-White-box operators require investing a lot of time in re-training or fine-tuning a model, changing weights and structure, which requires a deep understanding of the internal workings of the model, including its architecture, parameters, and training process.
-Furthermore, the resulting model may start behaving too unpredictably compared to the model versions tested before.
-In contrast, the black-box operators allow quicker adaptation to models without the need for an in-depth understanding of their internal architecture or parameters, by applying transformations on pre-trained models.
-Such operators are often favored in scenarios where model transparency is limited, especially in the case of DNN models.
+Currently, MLOps Engineers continuously experiment with different combinations of operators to find an optimal balance in latency and model prediction performance.
+White-box operators require substantial time for re-training or fine-tuning a model by changing weights and structure.
+This demands a deep understanding of the internal workings of the model, including its architecture, parameters, and training process.
+Furthermore, the resulting model may behave unpredictably compared to previously tested versions.
+In contrast, black-box operators allow quicker adaptation to models without requiring an in-depth understanding of their internal architecture or parameters.
+These operators apply transformations to pre-trained models and are often favored in scenarios where model transparency is limited, especially in DNN models.